nagaraju-inturi/Informixgres/README.md

 ### I can connect to Informixgres but cannot run any queries

-Informixgres gets all table information from Presto when you run the first query for each connection.
+Informixgres gets all table information from Informix when you run the first query for each connection.
 If this initialization fails, all queries fail.

-Informixgres runs following SQL on Presto to get table information.
-If this query fails on your Presto, Informixgres doesn't work.
+Informixgres runs following SQL on Informix to get table information.
+If this query fails on your Informix, Informixgres doesn't work.

 ```sql
 select table_schema, table_name, column_name, is_nullable, data_type